-Philosophy is about grappling with some of the most fundamental and important questions there are, questions like ones flashing above.
+Philosophy is about grappling with some of the most fundamental and important questions there are, questions like ones cycling above.

 Just as important for us, though, are the thinking skills and cognitive muscles you strengthen when you engage intently with these questions.
 You practice:

 Analyzing assumptions and detecting flawed reasoning